Cellular $E_k$-algebras: Contexts for category theory

-\begin{example} Although our main examples shall have $\sfG$ be a groupoid, it is convenient to allow also non-invertible morphisms.
-In particular, in the discussion of filtrations in Section \ref{sec:filtered-objects-1} we will use $\Z_\leq$, the set of integers considered as a poset with the usual order.
+\begin{example} \newglossaryentry{zleq}{ name={\ensuremath{\bZ_\leq}}, description={Integers as poset with usual order}, type=symbols } Although our main examples shall have $\sfG$ be a groupoid, it is convenient to allow also non-invertible morphisms.
+In particular, in the discussion of filtrations in Section \ref{sec:filtered-objects-1} we will use $\gls{zleq}$, the set of integers considered as a poset with the usual order.
 An object $X$ of $\sfS^{\sfG \times \Z_{\leq}} \cong \sfC^{\Z_\leq}$ is then a filtered object of $\sfC = \sfC^{\sfG}$, though the maps $X(i) \to X(i+1)$ need not be injective in any way. \end{example}